STBB4GOOD Twilight Run

 About the event

-The STBB4GOOD Twilight Run takes place on the evening before the mountain biking event.
-The routes start and finish at Overgaauw Wine Estate and follow the same unique Bottelary Hills Conservancy trails that host the MTB event the next day, with all the breathtaking views and experiences they offer.
-Bring the family and enjoy a fun evening out on the farm.
-Spectators and participants can look forward to wine tasting, delicious food and good music.
-You will be supporting a great cause as the aim of the event is to raise funds for the Miles for Smiles Foundation.
-Since 2017 we were able to donate R900 000 to the Miles for Smiles Foundation, which paid for life-changing corrective surgery for 81 children born with cleft lips and palates.
-In 2019 we hope to raise and donate even more!
+The event offers a fun spring evening for the whole family between beautiful wine farms.
+Spectators and participants can enjoy wine tasting, a mouthwatering selection of food and good music whilst supporting a great cause, as the aim of the event is to raise funds for the Miles for Smiles Foundation.
+Since 2017 STBB has donated R900 000 to the Miles for Smiles Foundation, which has to date paid for 81 life-changing corrective surgeries for children born with cleft lips and palates.
+With our 2019 event, we have raised even more money toward this worthy cause.

 Quick facts about Operation Smile South Africa: